Tier 2 Work Permits and Visas for Skilled Workers

 The process for Tier 2 work permit applications differs from the previous work permit system, with distinct stages as described below.

-Before the individual can apply for the Tier 2 Work Permit, the employer must first register as a sponsor for Tier 2.
+Before the individual can apply for a Tier 2 Work Permit, the employer must first register as a sponsor for Tier 2 and obtain a Sponsor Licence.
 It is vital that the employer understand and meets their Obligations as a Sponsor.
 If they fail to maintain the correct and required records and do not meet their Obligations then the Home Office can revoke the right to Sponsor employees and impose fines and Action Plans.
 These situations can take months to resolve but are easily avoided in the first place by making sure that everything is done correctly.
 We have extensive experience in this area and will be happy to advise.